nmwsharp/polyscope-docs/cpp/source/structures/floating_quantities/images.md

     Image quantities get special functionality when added to `CameraView` structures: they can additionally be displayed in the camera frame, aligned with the view of the scene.

+!!! tip "Image Array Layout"

+    Images are always passed as arrays of length `width*height`, flattened such that the _rows_ are stored contiguously.
+For multi-channel image data like colors or normals, this becomes a `width*height` array of tuples, or a `width*height x 3` matrix, etc. The `ImageOrigin` enum controls the row layout order; most commonly the first element is the upper-left of the image.

+    Remember that Polyscope's [data adaptors]([[url.prefix]]/data_adaptors) allow many container types to be used as input.
+For instance, an RGB color image could be stored as a such as `std::vector<std::array<float,3>>`, with `.size() == width*height`, or an `Eigen::MatrixXd` with dimensions `width*height x 3`, etc.

 ## Image Origin